Tips and ideas on how to look after yourself when you’re in hospital for your mental health.

 Writing a daily or weekly planner could help you to feel more in control of what’s happening.

-Your planner could include structured activities, like therapy or yoga.
-It could also include time to relax, some space for visits, or any studying you’re well enough to do.
+Your planner could include structured wellbeing activities, like therapy or yoga.
+It could also include:

 Writing down or drawing how you’re feeling can help you to make sense of what you’re going through.

-You could also try to note down one good thing, or one thing that you’re proud of, each day.
+Each day, you could also try to note down one good thing, or one thing that you're proud of.

 It's important not to stress about school or college work and to focus on getting better.